Northallerton: Governance

 In 1889 the County of York, North Riding administrative county was formed.
 In 1894 it was divided into municipal boroughs, urban districts and rural districts.
 Following a review of local government in 1974, the North Riding was abolished as an administrative county.
-The district council of Hambleton was then formed from the merger of the Northallerton Urban District with Bedale Rural District, Easingwold Rural District, Northallerton Rural District, Thirsk Rural District and Croft Rural District.
+The district council of Hambleton was formed from the merger of Northallerton Urban District with Bedale Rural District, Easingwold Rural District, Northallerton Rural District, Thirsk Rural District and Croft Rural District.
 This became part of the non-metropolitan county of North Yorkshire.

-Policing in the town remains the responsibility of North Yorkshire Police and firefighting the responsibility of North Yorkshire Fire and Rescue Service.
-The fire station at Northallerton is a "Day Crewed" station which operates from 08:00 to 18:00 each day and on call outside these hours.